muctadir/lama/README.md

 _Note: Labels have a label type, this is a way grouping of labels.
 To label an artifact the user should select a label from each label type.
 Label types are specified during the project creation, and are not adjustable afterwards._

 ### Conflict resolution
 After different users have labelled an artifact there could be conflict between the labels that have been assigned.
 Artifacts with different labels appear in the **conflict resolution page**.
-Here users can modify the labeling given to ensure that there is conformity between the assigned labels.
+Here users can modify the labelling given to ensure that there is conformity between the assigned labels.

 ![alt text](https://github.com/muctadir/lama/blob/main/images/change-label.png?raw=true)